drivendataorg/scipy_proceedings/papers/drivendata/main.md

 As a command-line program and Python library distributed as a package, Zamba is capable and easily deployable.
 However, there are still two major limitations.
 First, not all researchers have such hardware available with graphical processing units (GPUs) to run deep learning models in a practical way.
 Without this specialized hardware running Zamba's models on large datasets of videos or images is inefficient.
 Secondly, many wildlife conservationists are not programmers and may have little experience with command-line programs or scripting in Python, and it can be a barrier to create the environment and install the dependencies to run these tools.

 In order to make Zamba easy to use and accessible to any camera trap researcher, a point-and-click graphical-user interface program was developed.
-Zamba Cloud is a web application with no-code workflows to use Zamba's capabilities.
+[Zamba Cloud](https://www.zambacloud.com/) is a web application with no-code workflows to use Zamba's capabilities.
 Zamba Cloud currently has workflows that support the species classification for videos and species classification for images tasks.
 For both tasks, users can fine-tune from any of Zamba's pretrained models, and they can perform inference on unlabeled videos/images using a pretrained model, one of their fine-tuned models, or a fine-tuned model that another user has chosen to make publicly available.

 All of the workflows start with uploading videos or images using a drag-and-drop interface.
 Alternatively, uploads via an FTP server are also supported.
 One key tradeoff of implementing a web application, as opposed to a desktop application, is that users are required to have internet access with sufficient bandwidth.
 To mitigate the bandwidth requirements, Zamba Cloud implements an optional upload process that performs client-side video resizing.
-This option uses WebAssembly ffmpeg to reduce the resolution and framerate of submitted videos to fixed sizes.
+This option uses ffmeg.wasm [@ffmpeg_wasm], a WebAssembly port of FFmpeg to reduce the resolution and framerate of submitted videos to fixed sizes.
 If fine-tuning, users additionally upload label data and confirm whether they match to existing label classes or are new classes.

 :::{figure} fig-zambacloud-training-workflow.png
 :label: fig:zambacloud-training-workflow